TheophilusNenhanga/crux-lsp/README.md

-# stella-lsp
+# crux-lsp
-An lsp for stella lang
+An lsp for crux lang